Carbaryl: Production

 Alternatively, 1-naphthol can be treated with excess phosgene to produce 1-naphthylchloroformate, which is then converted to carbaryl by reaction with methylamine.
 The former process was used in the chemical plant that caused the Bhopal disaster.
 In comparison, the latter synthesis uses exactly the same reagents required for the synthesis of methyl isocyanate.
 This route avoids the potential hazards of methyl isocyanate, allbeit at a higher cost.

 Biochemistry

 Carbamate insecticides are reversible inhibitors of the enzyme acetylcholinesterase and are considered less toxic than organophosphate insecticides, which inhibit the enzyme irreversibly.
 They resemble acetylcholine, but the carbamoylated enzyme undergoes the final hydrolysis step very slowly (minutes) compared with the acetylated enzyme generated by acetylcholine (microseconds).
 They interfere with the cholinergic nervous system and cause death because the effects of the neurotransmitter acetylcholine cannot be terminated by carbamoylated acetylcholinesterase.

 Applications

+Union Carbide discovered carbaryl and commercialized it in 1958.
+Bayer purchased Aventis CropScience in 2002, a company that included Union Carbide pesticide operations.
+Carbaryl was once the third-most-used insecticide in the United States for home gardens, commercial agriculture, and forestry and rangeland protection.
+As a veterinary drug, it is known as carbaril (INN).

-The development of the carbamate insecticides has been called a major breakthrough in pesticides.
+The commercial introduction of the carbamate insecticides in 1959 was hailed as a major breakthrough in pesticides.
 The carbamates do not have the persistence of chlorinated pesticides.
 Although toxic to insects, carbaryl is detoxified and eliminated rapidly in vertebrates.
 It is neither concentrated in fat nor secreted in milk, so is favored for food crops, at least in the US.
-It is the active ingredient in Carylderm shampoo used to combat head lice until infestation is eliminated.
+During the period 1992-2001, when it was in peak use, 3.9M pounds were sold.
+Since 2007 its use has been banned in the UK and in Europe, while it remains permitted in US, Canada, and Australia.
+Even where allowed, its use has been curtailed.